ministryofjustice/legacy-ppud-api/docs/database-sync-runbook.md

 If this is NOT running (i.e. it's crashlooping) check the logs for the pod to see if you can find out why (`kubectl -n ppud-replacement-<environment> logs <pod-name>`) and see if you can resolve.
 If you need help, [#ask-cloud-platform] is your friend.

-If pod is there and running correctly, it means we have a metric scraping issue.
+If the pod is there and running correctly, it means we have a metric scraping issue.
 If you've not diagnosed these in prometheus before, your best bet is to ask for help in [#ask-cloud-platform].

 If the pod is not even present, it means something has gone wrong with the terraform in the [cloud-platform-environments] repo - if you're not familiar with terraform, your best bet is to ask for help in [#ask-cloud-platform].